lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

 \editme

-\subsection{Gradient Ascent on Entropy with Uncertainty Constraints}
+\subsection{Gradient Ascent and Uncertainty Principles}

-\notes{As an example we perform gradient ascent starting with a minimal entropy state.
-This allows us to explore the saddle-point seeking behaviour of steepest ascent empirically.}
+\notes{In our exploration of information dynamics, we now turn to the relationship between gradient ascent on entropy and uncertainty principles.
+This section demonstrates how systems naturally evolve from quantum-like states (with minimal uncertainty) toward classical-like states (with excess uncertainty) through entropy maximization.}

 \slides{
-* Entropy increases while respecting uncertainty constraints
+* Gradient ascent on entropy naturally respects uncertainty principles
-* Reveals transition from quantum-like to classical-like behavior
+* Systems evolve from quantum-like to classical-like regimes
-* Implemented through gradient ascent on covariance eigenvalues }
+* Uncertainty ellipses visualize this transition
+}

+\newslide{Gaussian Systems and Uncertainty}

+\notes{
+For simplicity, we'll focus on multivariate Gaussian distributions, where the uncertainty relationships are particularly elegant.
+In this setting, the precision matrix $\Lambda$ (inverse of the covariance matrix) fully characterizes the distribution.
+The entropy of a multivariate Gaussian is directly related to the determinant of the covariance matrix,
+$$
+S = \frac{1}{2}\log\det(V) + \text{constant},
+$$
+where $V = \Lambda^{-1}$ is the covariance matrix.

+For conjugate variables like position and momentum, the Heisenberg uncertainty principle imposes constraints on the minimum product of their uncertainties.
+In our information-theoretic framework, this appears as a constraint on the determinant of certain submatrices of the covariance matrix.
+}

+\slides{
+* Multivariate Gaussian: $\rho(z) \propto \exp\left(-\frac{1}{2}z^T \Lambda z\right)$
+* Precision matrix $\Lambda$ determines uncertainty structure
+* Entropy: $S = \frac{1}{2}\log\det(V) + \text{constant}$
+* Uncertainty principle: $\Delta x \cdot \Delta p \geq \frac{\hbar}{2}$ }

+\setupcode{import numpy as np
+from scipy.linalg import eigh
+import matplotlib.pyplot as plt from matplotlib.patches import Ellipse}

+\notes{
-\notes{The minimal entropy states represent the origin point.
-By implementing gradient ascent on the entropy function while respecting the uncertainty constraints, we can observe how the entropy game evolves.}
+The code below implements gradient ascent on the entropy of a multivariate Gaussian system while respecting uncertainty constraints.
+We'll track how the system evolves from minimal uncertainty states (quantum-like) to states with excess uncertainty (classical-like).

+First, we define key functions for computing entropy and its gradient.
+}

+\code{
+# Constants
+hbar = 1.0  # Normalized Planck's constant
+min_uncertainty_product = hbar/2}

-\helpercode{# Compute entropy of a Gaussian with precision matrix Lambda def compute_entropy(Lambda):
+\helpercode{# Compute entropy of a multivariate Gaussian with precision matrix Lambda def compute_entropy(Lambda):
     """
-    Compute entropy of a Gaussian with precision matrix Lambda.
+    Compute entropy of multivariate Gaussian with precision matrix Lambda.

     Parameters:
     -----------
     Lambda: array
-        Precision matrix (inverse covariance)
+        Precision matrix

     Returns:
     --------
     entropy: float
-        Differential entropy value
+        Entropy value
     """
+    # Covariance matrix is inverse of precision matrix
+    V = np.linalg.inv(Lambda)

+    # Entropy formula for multivariate Gaussian
-    n = Lambda.shape[0]  # Dimensionality
+    n = Lambda.shape[0]
-    covariance = np.linalg.inv(Lambda)
-    return 0.5 * (n * (1 + np.log(2*np.pi)) + np.log(np.linalg.det(covariance)))
+    entropy = 0.5 * np.log(np.linalg.det(V)) + 0.5 * n * (1 + np.log(2*np.pi))

+    return entropy

-# Compute entropy gradient with respect to eigenvalues
+# Compute gradient of entropy with respect to precision matrix
-def entropy_gradient(eigenvalues):
+def compute_entropy_gradient(Lambda):
     """
-    Compute gradient of entropy with respect to eigenvalues of precision matrix.
+    Compute gradient of entropy with respect to precision matrix.

     Parameters:
     -----------
-    eigenvalues: array
+    Lambda: array
-        Eigenvalues of precision matrix Lambda
+        Precision matrix

     Returns:
     --------
     gradient: array
-        Gradient of entropy with respect to each eigenvalue
+        Gradient of entropy
     """
+    # Gradient is -0.5 * inverse of Lambda
+    V = np.linalg.inv(Lambda)
+    gradient = -0.5 * V

+    return gradient
+}

+\notes{
-    # For a Gaussian, gradient of entropy with respect to precision eigenvalue is -1/(2*eigenvalue)
+The `compute_entropy` function calculates the entropy of a multivariate Gaussian distribution from its precision matrix.
+The `compute_entropy_gradient` function computes the gradient of entropy with respect to the precision matrix, which is essential for our gradient ascent procedure.

-    return -1.0 / (2.0 * eigenvalues)
+Next, we implement functions to handle the constraints imposed by the uncertainty principle:
+}

+\code{
 # Project gradient to respect uncertainty constraints
 def project_gradient(eigenvalues, gradient):
     """
-    Project gradient to ensure uncertainty constraints are respected.
+    Project gradient to respect minimum uncertainty constraints.

     Parameters:
     -----------
     eigenvalues: array
-        Current eigenvalues of precision matrix
+        Eigenvalues of precision matrix
     gradient: array
-        Raw gradient of entropy with respect to eigenvalues
+        Gradient vector

     Returns:
     --------
     projected_gradient: array
         Gradient projected to respect constraints
     """
-    n = len(eigenvalues) // 2
+    n_pairs = len(eigenvalues) // 2
     projected_gradient = gradient.copy()

-    # For each conjugate pair of variables
+    # For each position-momentum pair
-    for i in range(n):
+    for i in range(n_pairs):
         idx1, idx2 = 2*i, 2*i+1

-        # Current uncertainty product (in eigenvalue space, this is inverse)
-        current_product = eigenvalues[idx1] * eigenvalues[idx2]

-        # If we're already at minimum uncertainty, project gradient to maintain this
+        # Check if we're at the uncertainty boundary
-        if abs(current_product - 1/min_uncertainty_product**2) < 1e-6:
-            # Tangent direction preserves the product
-            tangent = np.array([-eigenvalues[idx2], -eigenvalues[idx1]])
-            tangent = tangent / np.linalg.norm(tangent)
+        product = 1.0 / (eigenvalues[idx1] * eigenvalues[idx2])

+        if product <= min_uncertainty_product * 1.01:
+            # We're at or near the boundary
-            # Project the gradient onto this tangent
+            # Project gradient to maintain the product
-            pair_gradient = np.array([gradient[idx1], gradient[idx2]])
-            projection = np.dot(pair_gradient, tangent) * tangent
+            avg_grad = 0.5 * (gradient[idx1]/eigenvalues[idx1] + gradient[idx2]/eigenvalues[idx2])

-            projected_gradient[idx1] = projection[0]
+            projected_gradient[idx1] = avg_grad * eigenvalues[idx1]
-            projected_gradient[idx2] = projection[1]
+            projected_gradient[idx2] = avg_grad * eigenvalues[idx2]

     return projected_gradient

-# Initialize a multidimensional minimal entropy state
+# Initialize a multidimensional state with position-momentum pairs
 def initialize_multidimensional_state(n_pairs, squeeze_factors=None):
     """
-    Create a minimal entropy state for multiple position-momentum pairs.
+    Initialize a precision matrix for multiple position-momentum pairs.

     Parameters:
     -----------
     n_pairs: int
         Number of position-momentum pairs
     squeeze_factors: list, optional
-        Squeeze factors for each pair (how asymmetric the uncertainty is)
+        Factors to squeeze initial uncertainty ellipses

     Returns:
     --------
-    Lambda: 2n×2n array
+    Lambda: array
         Initial precision matrix
     """
     if squeeze_factors is None:
-        # Default: different squeeze factors for each pair
-        squeeze_factors = [0.1 * (i+1) for i in range(n_pairs)]
+        squeeze_factors = [0.1] * n_pairs

-    # Initialize precision matrix
+    # Create block diagonal precision matrix
-    dim = 2 * n_pairs
-    Lambda = np.zeros((dim, dim))
+    Lambda = np.zeros((2*n_pairs, 2*n_pairs))

-    # For each position-momentum pair
     for i in range(n_pairs):
+        # Position-momentum pair with minimum uncertainty
+        lambda_x = 1.0 / (squeeze_factors[i] * np.sqrt(min_uncertainty_product))
+        lambda_p = 1.0 / (np.sqrt(min_uncertainty_product) / squeeze_factors[i])

+        # Place on diagonal
         idx1, idx2 = 2*i, 2*i+1

-        # Set precision for position (high precision = low uncertainty)
-        Lambda[idx1, idx1] = 1.0 / (squeeze_factors[i] * min_uncertainty_product)
+        Lambda[idx1, idx1] = lambda_x

-        # Set precision for momentum (low precision = high uncertainty)
-        Lambda[idx2, idx2] = 1.0 / (min_uncertainty_product / squeeze_factors[i])
+        Lambda[idx2, idx2] = lambda_p

     return Lambda
+}

+\notes{
+The `project_gradient` function ensures that our gradient ascent respects the uncertainty principle by projecting the gradient to maintain minimum uncertainty products when necessary.
+The `initialize_multidimensional_state` function creates a starting state with multiple position-momentum pairs, each initialized to the minimum uncertainty allowed by the uncertainty principle, but with different "squeeze factors" that determine the shape of the uncertainty ellipse.}

+\helpercode{
 # Add gradient check function
 def check_entropy_gradient(Lambda, epsilon=1e-6):
     """